Skip to main content

 No. The Museum features a rich, interactive foundry experience; however, tours of our actual foundries are not available at this time.

-Coming soon: The best breakfast and lunch cuisine in the world will be available in the same building at Big Bad Breakfast!
+The best breakfast and lunch cuisine in the world is available in the same building at Big Bad Breakfast!
 There are also a few options in town that our associates will be happy to refer you to.

 Of course!
 If your group is more than 20 people or needs special accommodations, please email us at [email protected].

-Lodge offers a 15% discount on Factory Store purchases to all military, law enforcement, and first responders with verifiable identification.
+Lodge offers a 15% discount on Museum tickets and Factory Store purchases to all military, law enforcement, and first responders with verifiable identification.

 Find Us!